Penland Benefit Auction Information for Contributing Artists

 How to Donate in Three Easy Steps

 1. Let us know that you will donate.
-Please RSVP by February 3.
+Please RSVP as soon as possible!

 The first step in the donation process is to confirm your intention to donate.
 Please complete the online response form so that we can plan on your donation: https://tinyurl.com/2020PenlandAuctionRSVP